mauvaisetroupe/architech/content/en/ea-design-it/import-export/excel-import/import.md

 # nav_order: 1
 ---

+## Populate your database with a Excel file

 A convenient way to populate your database is importing your landscape via Excel File.

 A full synthetic data set (generated with chatgpt) is provided here :